plaidman/retromega-next/SETTINGS.md

 Dropshadow can cause visual or performance issues for some people.
 This is where you can turn it off.

 ## Clear Name Filter On Reload
-Optionally set the name filter to be lost whenever pegasus reloads after starting a game or reloading the application.
+Optionally set the name filter to be removed whenever pegasus reloads after starting a game or reloading the application.

 ## Game Title On Attract Mode
 This can enable or disable the title showing at the top of the screen during attract mode.

+## Favorites On Top
+Favorites will always show on the top of game list regardless of sorting options